pranavgaikwad/mig-ci/README.md

 RHEL subscriptions:

-- SUB_USER -- redhat subscription username for account, which have access to the openshift bits.
+- `SUB_USER` -- redhat subscription username for account, which have access to the openshift bits.

-- SUB_PASS -- password for the redhat subscriprion account.
+- `SUB_PASS` -- password for the redhat subscriprion account.

+Run specific:

+- `OPENSHIFT_VERSION` -- verison of cluster to be provisioned.
+Should be specified as 'v3\.[0-9]+'.
+If not set, will be used 'v3.11'.

 Steps to reproduce the deployment in CI: